WildernessLabs/Documentation/Legacy_Netduino/Getting_Started/readme.md

 Launch Xamarin Studio and install the NETMF plug-in:

 1. Open the *Xamarin Studio* menu and select *Add-ins...*.
-2. Select the *Gallery* Tab
+2. Select the *Gallery* Tab.
 3. In the *search* box, type `MicroFramework`:
 ![MicroFramework Search Dialog](XS_AddIns_MicroFramework_Search.png)
- 4. Click *install* and follow the directions
+4. Click *install* and follow the directions.
- 5. Restart Xamarin Studio
+5. Restart Xamarin Studio.

-## 2) Check your Board Firmware
+##  Configuring the Board Firmware
+Once your development environment is configured, make sure your board has the latest firmware on it.
+The firmware includes a customized .NETMF runtime specific to the board hardware.

+1. Plug your Netduino into your computer.
+2. Launch *Netduino Utils* application.
+3. Select the board in the left nav.
+4. To the right of the firmware info, click *Check for Update*